 Password Protection

 Cargo lets you password-protect your entire site or individual projects, giving you control over who sees your work.
-This is useful for sharing in-progress work with select clients.
+This is useful for sharing in-progress work with select clients before publishing.

 Customization and Creative Control